AlgoLab/cpm2025/content/p/summer_school.md

 ## Registration

 The registration deadline is June 10th.
-[Registration form](https://framaforms.org/cpm-2025-summer-school-1743617612)
+[Registration form](https://framaforms.org/cpm-2025-summer-school-1743617612).

-The school is organized by Giulia Bernardini (giulia.bernardini[at]unimi.it), Gabriele Fici (gabriele.fici[at]unipa.it) and Raffaella Rizzi (raffaella.rizzi[at]unimib.it)
+The school is organized by Giulia Bernardini (giulia.bernardini[at]unimi.it), Gabriele Fici (gabriele.fici[at]unipa.it) and Raffaella Rizzi (raffaella.rizzi[at]unimib.it).

 ## Tentative schedule